techsemicolon/python-fabric-ec2-aws/README.md

 ## Pre-requisites :

-You need to have python 2.X.X install.
+You need to have python 2.X.X installed.
 Also you will need `fabric` and `dotenv` packages.

-You can install it using :
+You can install those packages using :

 ~~~bash
 pip install fabric dotenv